bhj/KaraokeEternal/docs/_docs/index.md

 - **[Web app:](#karaoke-forever-the-web-app)** Built from the ground up for mobile browsers, anyone can easily join using their phone.

-- **[Player:](#player-admin-only)** Just another part of the web app, but designed to run fullscreen on the system handling audio/video for the room.
+- **[Player:](#player-admin-only)** Part of the web app, designed to run fullscreen on the system handling audio/video for the room.

 ## Quick Start

-1. Install and run Karaoke Forever Server on the system that will serve the media files and web app on your local network. **Important:** The server app is not currently signed, so macOS and Windows SmartScreen will complain by default. *Do not disable Gatekeeper* on macOS - simply right-click the file and choose Open.
+1. Install and run Karaoke Forever Server on the system that will serve the media files and web app on your local network.
+Karaoke Forever Server runs in the tray (Windows) or menubar (macOS).

-2. Click the Karaoke Forever Server menubar icon (macOS) or right-click the tray icon (Windows) to show the server URL.
-You can click *Open in browser* or browse to the server URL (including port) from any device on the network.
-The web app is primarily designed for mobile browsers.
+  ***Important:*** *The server app is not currently signed, so Windows SmartScreen and macOS Gatekeeper will complain by default.
+Do not disable Gatekeeper on macOS - simply right-click the application and choose Open.*

+2. Browse to the server URL.
+You can launch your default browser or copy the URL to the clipboard using the Karaoke Forever Server tray/menubar icon.

+  ***Note:*** *The web app is designed for mobile browsers, so for the best experience please use your phone from this point forward.*

-3. Enter your user details and click Create Account to create your admin account.
+3. Create your admin account at the welcome page.

-4. In the Preferences panel, tap Media Folders and add folder(s) with your [supported media](#supported-media-files).
-Songs will appear in the library when the scan is complete.
+4. In the Preferences panel, tap Media Folders and add [supported media](#supported-media-files).

+5. When the media scan finishes, songs will appear in the [library](#library) organized by artist.
+Add a few songs to the [queue](#queue) by tapping the artist, then tapping the song title.

-5. If you are not on the system that will be the [player](#player-admin-only) (handling audio/video) go there now, browse to the server URL and sign in with your admin account.
+6. If you are not on the system that will be running the [player](#player-admin-only) (and likely handling audio/video) go there now, browse to the server URL and sign in with your admin account.

-6. You should see a notice that no players are present in the [room](#rooms-admin-only), so tap the Start Player link.
-(If you don't see a notice it means the browser does not support fullscreen mode; you can still navigate to `/player` manually for this walkthrough)
+7. You should see a notice at the top that no players are present, so tap the Start Player link.
+(If you don't see a notice, your current browser doesn't support fullscreen mode)

-7. Now that a player is running, use another device (or browser tab) to queue some songs and press play to begin.
-The player will play as long as there are songs in the queue, and after running out of songs the next one to be queued will start immediately.

-You are now ready to test your audio setup and start the party!
+8. Click Play in the playback controls at the top.
+These controls are always present for admins and the current singer.
+When you're ready to start the party, click the fullscreen button in the player's upper right.

 ## Karaoke Forever (the web app)

 ### Library

-The library page lists available songs organized by artist, and allows searching both artists and titles.
+The library page lists available songs organized by artist, and allows users to search songs by artist and titles.
 Tapping a song's title will add it to the queue, and tapping its star will favorite it.

 If you're an admin, you may see songs with an italicized number at the end, like *(2)*.
 That would mean there are two versions (media files) of the song.
-The version in the folder with the highest priority will be queued when tapped (see [Preferences](#preferences-admin-only)).
+The version in the folder with the highest priority will be queued when tapped (see Media Folders in [Preferences](#preferences-admin-only)).

-Admins can reveal additional options for each song by swiping left.
-Currently the only additional option is Get Info, which shows the song's underlying media file(s).
+Admins can reveal additional options for each song, such as Get Info, by swiping left on the song.

 ### Queue